Zero Networks Launches a New Free Tool to Help Companies Assess Their Exposure to Risks Due to Excessive Network Access

 Those are questions almost every organization is wrestling with.
 Unfortunately, the answers are never straightforward.
 Given the complexity and dynamic nature of today’s networks, it can be extremely difficult to gauge what an attacker will be able to do when they get into your network.
 Until now.

 It is important to note that all data collected during TrustMeter’s scan remains local on the machine from which it run, it is not uploaded anywhere.

 Most organizations concede their network is too open, allowing users inside to access way more than they will ever need or ever should be able to access.
 Our CEO, Benny Lakunishok, explains, “This excessive trust means that once an attacker compromises one machine inside the network, it’s easy for them to go anywhere and do whatever they want in the network.
 As a result, IT and security teams end up not being able to trust their own networks.”

 If not addressed, excessive network access enables VPN infiltration, lateral movement, zero day exploits, and ultimately data exfiltration, as well as the spread of commodity malware and ransomware.
 With so much at stake, what can you do to start to tackle the problem?

 You can begin by getting a clear view of how much your network is open from the inside, so you understand how exposed you may be.
-To help you do this, we are excited to announce TrustMeter, a free tool you can use to quickly and easily map excessive trust within your network.
+To help you do this, we are excited to announce TrustMeter, a free network segmentation tool you can use to quickly and easily map excessive trust within your network.
 In just a couple clicks, TrustMeter gives you insights into just how much an attacker could access in your network, with data you can use to take proactive action to limit infiltration damage.